 It will often be the case that there’s indeed no award availability on the flight you want.
 But sometimes the availability is there… your computer (or the airline’s call centre) just can’t see it!

 It’s relatively common knowledge that airline websites don’t show you all available award flights.
 Almost every airline omits award availability on certain partner airlines.
-For example, Virgin Australia’s website won’t show you reward seats on Hawaiian Airlines, South African Airways, Alitalia, Virgin Atlantic or Capital Airlines – even if seats are available.
-And the Qantas website never displays award availability on Jet Airways or Air Niugini.
+For example, Virgin Australia’s website won’t show you reward seats on Hawaiian Airlines, South African Airways or Virgin Atlantic – even if seats are available.
 Where this is the case, you’ll usually need to search for the award availability on a different website and then call your airline to book.

 But sometimes even the airline call centre staff can’t see award availability that does, in reality, exist.
 Occasionally this is due to Point of Sale (POS) restrictions.
 For example, an award flight might only be available if booked with New Zealand as the Point Of Sale, but the airline’s call centre is in Australia.
 In this case, the call centre agent may be able to book by logging into the airline’s New Zealand office remotely.